8thlight/boucher/README.md

 ### Recipes

 We'll assume you're familiar with Chef.
-So you know, there are plany of open source cookbooks/recipes on the intertubes.
+So you know, there are plenty of open source cookbooks/recipes on the intertubes.
 Convention is to grab the files, put them in your cookbooks folder and take ownership of them.
 There's a good chance you'll want to change them.